Movie Info

 Ray Marcus: Okay.
 I’m a Gemini.
 My favorite color’s pale pink.
 I like long walks and kittens.

-Edward Sheffield: You know that you were my first crush when we were at Hastings?
-I only spent so much time around your brother just to be around you.
+Edward Sheffield: [to Susan] You know that you were my first crush when we were at Hastings?

 Edward Sheffield: Why did you give up on becoming an artist?